joelacus/deluge-web-dark-theme/README.md

 &nbsp;&nbsp;&nbsp;Scroll to the bottom and change `"theme": "gray"` to `"theme": "dark"`

+&nbsp;&nbsp;&nbsp;If a file called `web.conf~` exists, delete it.
+This will overwrite web.conf when deluge-web is restarted.

 &nbsp;&nbsp;&nbsp;4a) Find the deluge docker install path:
 ```
 sudo find / -type d -name 'web'